About the Author

 My Professional Background

 I grew up in the suburbs of Pittsburgh, PA and attended college at the University of Pittsburgh where I studied psychology.
 After college I moved to NYC to earn my master’s degree at Columbia University’s School of Social Work.
-I began my career in a hospital supporting children and families through treatment for cancer and blood disorders.
-While working, I attended a postgraduate training program at the Institute for Psychoanalytic Training and Research and earned a certificate in child and adolescent psychotherapy.
-Several years later I began working for a non-profit doing clinical work and program development.
+Since 2004 I’ve been working in NY and AZ as a clinical social worker and have gained the following experience:

 My Writing